Close Modal

 © Nadav Kander

-NICK HARKAWAY is the author of seven novels, as well as a nonfiction work about digital culture, The Blind Giant: Being Human in a Digital World.
+Nick Harkaway is the author of seven novels, as well as a nonfiction work about digital culture, The Blind Giant: Being Human in a Digital World.
 He lives in London with his wife, a human rights lawyer, and their two children.
 View titles by Nick Harkaway

 Available for sale exclusive: